 Gum Disease Treatment in Atlanta

+Gum disease treatment is one of the many services we offer here at the Atlanta Dental Group.
 Gum disease occurs when hardened bacteria in the form of calculus, or tartar, builds up around the roots of the teeth, causing the gums to detach from the teeth.
 This allows more bacteria to accumulate in the pockets that have been formed.

 The early stages of gum disease is called gingivitis.
 Regular professional cleanings with our skilled and gentle hygienist and good personal oral hygiene habits are necessary to prevent gum disease.